MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/WS2012-guide/goals/Provide-Your-Active-Directory-Users-Access-to-Your-Claims-Aware-Applications-and-Services.md

 author: billmath
 ---
 # Provide Your Active Directory Users Access to Your Claims-Aware Applications and Services
-When you are an administrator in the account partner organization in an [!INCLUDE[firstref_adfs2](includes/firstref_adfs2_md.md)] deployment and you have a deployment goal to provide single\-sign\-on \(SSO\) access for employees on the corporate network to your hosted resources:
+When you are an administrator in the account partner organization in an Active Directory Federation Services \(AD FS\) deployment and you have a deployment goal to provide single\-sign\-on \(SSO\) access for employees on the corporate network to your hosted resources:

 -   Employees who are logged on to an Active Directory forest in the corporate network can use SSO to access multiple applications or services in the perimeter network in your own organization.
-These applications and services are secured by [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)].
+These applications and services are secured by AD FS.

     For example, Fabrikam may want corporate network employees to have federated access to Web\-based applications that are hosted in the perimeter network for Fabrikam.